Changes are coming to VPR's program schedule in October 2017. Here’s everything you need to know about the new programs and when to listen.

-- Here & Now - Monday through Thursday 1 p.m. to 3 p.m.
+- Extended Hours: HERE & NOW — Monday through Thursday 1 p.m. to 3 p.m.

+Here & Now reflects the fluid world of news as it’s happening in the middle of the day, with timely, smart and in-depth news, interviews and conversation.
 Co-hosted by award-winning journalists Robin Young and Jeremy Hobson, the show’s daily lineup includes interviews with newsmakers, NPR reporters, editors and bloggers, innovators and artists from across the U.S. and around the globe.

 Here & Now is produced by WBUR in Boston together with NPR.
 VPR is extending the program from one hour to two, bringing you a comprehensive mid-day report on the news of the day.
-And don't worry - we're keeping Science Friday Friday afternoons at 2, so Here & Now will be one hour that day.
+And don't worry - we're keeping Science Friday, Friday afternoons at 2, so Here & Now will be one hour that day.